RoyH11/farmers-market/README.md

 - 7/31/2025 12:00 pm user can now add produce to a new stand

 - 7/31/2025 6:30 pm refactored user input handling and validation into Util class, getStringInput, getIntInput, and getDoubleInput methods

+- 7/31/2025 9:50 pm resolved issue with duplicate produce in the same stand during stand creation